Back to Journal

 describing one thing as another

-Example: The inbox is a treadmill.
+Example: The backlog is a waiting room with no receptionist.

 7